-2. Your next action was the grabbing of the reins and pulling back on the bit, this lets them know that you are wanting to stop and stop now, no second guessing here and then with the increased pressure of the bit it becomes painful and the horse now has pain in addition to fear to contend with.
+2. Your next action was the grabbing of the reins and pulling back on the bit, this lets them know that you are wanting to stop and stop now, no second-guessing here and then with the increased pressure of the bit it becomes painful and the horse now has pain, in addition, to fear to contend with.

 3. Once that your legs clamp around the body of the horse it is the same as if someone came up behind you and grabbed you around the waist when you were not expecting it, you go straight into the air and scream, it is no different with the horse except with the inability to process all of this information at one time the horse will revert back to the instinctual thing to do, run away.

-It is at this point that you have lost total control of the situation and there is no way to get control, in fact the horse will now bolt to get out of there so fast that the only concern is their preservation and they feel that they cannot depend on you for guidance at this point so you will most likely end up on the ground and the horse far away from you.
+It is at this point that you have lost total control of the situation and there is no way to get control, in fact, the horse will now bolt to get out of there so fast that the only concern is their preservation and they feel that they cannot depend on you for guidance at this point so you will most likely end up on the ground and the horse far away from you.

 The horse does not need to react this way when it becomes startled by anything.
-In fact if you have the trust of the animal and project confidence at the same time the horse will turn to you with all of its ability and ask you what it should do.
-And it can be handled in the following manner, same situation only this time we interject a team effort.
+In fact, if you have the trust of the animal and project confidence at the same time the horse will turn to you with all of its ability and ask you what it should do.
+And it can be handled in the following manner, the same situation only this time we interject a team effort.

 The horse has been startled by anything and stops to look at it and then tries to determine what it is.
 Again it is the first few seconds that are crucial to the total outcome of the potential accident waiting to happen.

-1. Once that the horse does stop you will feel the entire body of the horse draw into your seat of the saddle, at this point it is looking to you for the confidence and the guidance as to what it should to in this situation.
+1. Once that the horse does stop you will feel the entire body of the horse draw into your seat of the saddle, at this point, it is looking to you for the confidence and the guidance as to what it should to in this situation.